fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/01_basic_structure/06_std_cout.md

 ### escape sequences

 One noticeable thing in the example above is `\n`.
-This encodes a newline.
+This encodes a newline character.
 Without it, the output would be:

 ```
 hello, worldx = 7
 ```

 Character `\` is an escape character.
-This means that the next character after it has a different meaning.
+This means that it is not printed and the next character after it has a different meaning.
 Escaped `n` forms a line break instead of regular `n`.

 Most important escape characters: